muvox/roguetutorial/README.md

         build directory of your project.
 If you built the basic hello world program, you project folder should have a cmake-build-debug folder.
 Place the three files there.

 7. Next we tackle the infamous CMakeLists.txt.
-        Under the "set(CMAKE_CZZ_STANDARD 14)" line, I added the following: set(CMAKE_MODULE_PATH "C:/Dev/CPP/CMake/Modules") - this specifies the folder where cmake should look for the FindSDL2.cmake. set(SDL2_PATH "C:/Dev/CPP/SDL2-2.0.9/x86_64-w64-mingw32") - this one tells cmake where the SDL2 itself is find_package(SDL2 REQUIRED)  - With this we can link the SDL library to our project. include_directories(${SDL2_INCLUDE_DIR}) - I believe SDL2_INCLUDE_DIR is a variable passed to us by the FindSDL2.cmake.
+Under the "set(CMAKE_CZZ_STANDARD 14)" line, I added the following:

+          set(CMAKE_MODULE_PATH "C:/Dev/CPP/CMake/Modules")
+    this specifies the folder where cmake should look for the FindSDL2.cmake.

+          set(SDL2_PATH "C:/Dev/CPP/SDL2-2.0.9/x86_64-w64-mingw32")
+    this one tells cmake where the SDL2 itself is

+          find_package(SDL2 REQUIRED)
+    With this we can link the SDL library to our project.

+          include_directories(${SDL2_INCLUDE_DIR})
+    I believe SDL2_INCLUDE_DIR is a variable passed to us by the FindSDL2.cmake.
+With this we tell the cmake where SDL's own include directory is.

+          include_directories(${PROJECT_SOURCE_DIR}/include)
+    This one tells cmake where our own include directory is

+          link_directories(${PROJECT_SOURCE_DIR}/lib)
-          With this we tell the cmake where SDL's own include directory is. include_directories(${PROJECT_SOURCE_DIR}/include)  - This one tells cmake where our own include directory is link_directories(${PROJECT_SOURCE_DIR}/lib) - This one tells cmake where to find library files (.lib and .a (maybe just libname without extension on linux)) file(GLOB TCODINC ${PROJECT_SOURCE_DIR}/include/*.h ${PROJECT_SOURCE_DIR}/include/*.hpp) - Here we tell cmake to find all .h and .hpp files for libtcod (Hence the TCODINC variable name). set(SOURCE_FILES src/main.cpp ${TCODINC} ) - here we set a variable for our source files + TCODINC header files.
+    This one tells cmake where to find library files (.lib and .a (maybe just libname without extension on linux))

+          file(GLOB TCODINC ${PROJECT_SOURCE_DIR}/include/*.h ${PROJECT_SOURCE_DIR}/include/*.hpp)
+    Here we tell cmake to find all .h and .hpp files for libtcod (Hence the TCODINC variable name).

+          set(SOURCE_FILES src/main.cpp ${TCODINC} )
+    Here we set a variable for our source files + TCODINC header files.

-          Next is the line that was already there, edit it like this: add_executable(YourProjectName ${SOURCE_FILES} )
+    Next is the line that was already there, edit it like this:

+          add_executable(YourProjectName ${SOURCE_FILES} )

-          and finally the last line:
+    And finally the last line:

           target_link_libraries(${CMAKE_PROJECT_NAME} ${SDL2_LIBRARY} tcod) - Here we tell to link given variables.

     CLion should tell you that you need to reload for changes to apply, press Reload Changes.

 8. Lets make a quick and simple roguelike:
     In main.cpp:

           #include "libtcod.h"

           int main() {